UniversalDependencies/docs/_sl/dep/parataxis.md

 cop(victims,will-be)
 ~~~

 The `parataxis` relation is also used for linking together the reported clause and the reporting clause in **reported speech**.
 Regardless of the order in which the reported clause and the reporting clause appear, the head of the relation is always the first clause in the sequence.
-The only exception to this are cases where the reporting clause is inserted between two separated parts of the reported clause: in such cases the head of the relation is the head of the reporting clause.
 ~~~ sdparse
 Takole se je glasil : " Ali mora kmet res vedno le ubogati ? " \n This REFLEX aux-PAST it-said : " Does have-to a-farmer really always only obey ? " parataxis(glasil,mora)